Scott, New York: Geography

 According to the United States Census Bureau, the town has a total area of 58.1 km2, of which 57.7 km2 is land and 0.4 km2, or 0.65%, is water.

 The western town line is the border of Cayuga County, and the northern town boundary is the border of Onondaga County.
 New York State Route 41 is a north-south highway in Scott.

 The southern end of Skaneateles Lake, one of the Finger Lakes, is in the northwestern part of the town.
 Grout Brook, a noted trout-fishing stream, flows into the lake from the town.
-The hamlet of Fair Haven in the town of Scott, together with adjoining Glen Haven in the town of Niles and Spafford Landing in the town of Spafford, comprise a scenic destination for visitors as well as an attractive community for residents.
+The hamlet of Fair Haven in the town of Scott, together with adjoining Glen Haven in the town of Niles and Spafford Landing in the town of Spafford, constitute a scenic destination for visitors as well as an attractive community for residents.
 Lodging and dining facilities are available, together with docking and a marina (below).

 The eastern two-thirds of the town drains southward via Cold Brook and Factory Brook to the West Branch of the Tioughnioga River, part of the Susquehanna River watershed.

+Hewitt State Forest, also known as Cortland Reforestation Area #1, is New York State’s first State Forest, comprising 937 acres, and is located in the Town of Scott, just off of State Route 41 on Hewitt Road.